When is the last time you backed up your Monsoon data? Do you have a recovery plan in place if something happens to your data?

 What is a backup?

 We’ve all heard that we need to back up our important data.
-Baby pictures, videos of our vacations, financial records — all the important things we keep on our computers.
+Financial records, family pictures, videos of our vacations — all the important things we keep on our computers.
 What is a backup, and why is it so important?